RanjitMenon09/GenAI/README.md

 # GenAI
-experimentation with some of my ideas with a hands on project
+experimentation with some of my learnings with a hands on project